lukecav/awesome-gravity-forms/README.md

 GravityForms addon.
 With real-time email validation and disposable mail filtering, you get rid of bad email addresses.
 * [Nutshell Gravity Forms WordPress Plugin](hhttps://wordpress.org/plugins/wp-gf-nutshell/) -
 The plugin creates Nutshell entries form GravityForms submissions.
+* [PDF Builder for Gravity](https://wordpress.org/plugins/pdf-builder-for-gravity/) - Design your own pdf in seconds with the first and only drag and drop builder.
+No coding experience required.